 2. Participation in Field Seminars

-Students will attend three field seminars, led by the Field Liaison, over the course of the semester.
+Students will attend and participate in all field check-ins/discussions/seminars, led by the Field Liaison, over the course of the semester.
 Active participation and engagement in the seminars is expected.

 3. Practicum Evaluations